Vector databases (4): Analyzing the trade-offs

 It’s clear that the most common kind of database architecture is the client-server architecture, and that’s because it’s has been battle-tested by various other databases over many years.
 The embedded/serverless hosting model, are described below, is particularly interesting for the reasons described below.

 Ever since DuckDB monetized its open-source embedded SQL DB offering through MotherDuck1, it’s served as an inspiration to other upcoming database vendors.
 In the vector world, one vendor stands out on this front: LanceDB2, a relatively new entrant – it utilizes an embedded, serverless design, and its open source version is ready-to-use and scalable from the get go.

 Chroma, another well-known offering, also offers an embedded option, but it’s purely in-memory and on a single machine, due to which they appear to be more inclined to move toward the tried-and-tested client-server model hosted on the cloud3.
-Zilliz4, which wraps a serverless version of Milvus, also offers an embedded DB for its free version on the cloud.
-However, LanceDB is the only one that’s built as embedded by default.
+Zilliz, which wraps a serverless version of Milvus, also offers an embedded DB for its free version on the cloud4.
+However, LanceDB is the only one that’s built as embedded serverless for all modes of operation.